 Tar Heel is a very car-oriented town.
 100.00% of residents commute to work in a private automobile rather than by other means, such as public transit, bicycling, or walking.
 This is because Tar Heel is a small town , and most people who live here have to drive out of town for work, and the town population is not large nor dense enough to support an extensive public transportation system.
 Tar Heel has a lot of rural roads, and houses can be far apart.
 Many residents drive out of town for regular shopping trips as well.

-Tar Heel is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Tar Heel doesn't have a public transportation system that people use for their commute.

 The per capita income in Tar Heel in 2022 was $19,714, which is low income relative to North Carolina and the nation.
 This equates to an annual income of $78,856 for a family of four.
 However, Tar Heel contains both very wealthy and poor people as well.
 Tar Heel also has one of the higher rates of people living in poverty in the nation, with 37.50% of its population below the federal poverty line.